AhmedMohamedAbdelHamid/DataPilot-Project/README.md

 # DataPilot — Dataset Analysis & Decision Support Studio

-Team 07, "AI in Applications" training project.
-A data-insight studio: user uploads a CSV → deterministic code profiles it (schema, missing values, duplicates, outliers) → AI explains the findings and answers questions → chart rules recommend visualizations → user exports a decision brief.
+**DataPilot** is Team 07's "AI in Applications" training project — a data-insight studio that turns a raw CSV into a decision-ready report.
+Upload a dataset and the pipeline takes it from there: deterministic code profiles it (schema, missing values, duplicates, outliers), AI explains the findings in plain language and answers follow-up questions, rule-based logic recommends the right charts, and the user exports the whole thing as a polished decision brief — no data-science background required.

-This file tracks what's actually been built vs. what's still planned, so anyone (human or AI) picking this project back up knows exactly where it stands.
+This README tracks what's actually been built vs. what's still planned, so anyone (human or AI) picking this project back up knows exactly where it stands.
 Update it as work lands — don't let it go stale.

 ## Links